ajbm6/db/README.md

 #### Oracle

-Testing for oracle integration requires the `OCI8` extension to be loaded and for you to provide your scheme connection details in your `phpunit.xml.dist`.
+Testing for oracle integration requires the `OCI8` extension to be loaded and for you to provide your connection details in the `phpunit.xml.dist`.

-Add the following yo your `phpunit.xml.dist` configuration file to be able to connect for testing Oracle integration.
+Add the following to the `phpunit.xml.dist` configuration file to be able to connect for testing Oracle integration.

     <php>
         <var name="OCI8_DATABASE" value="CONNECTION_STRING" />